masoudghah/TSELiveOptionData/README.md

 # tseopt

-This library contains code for fetching and processing option data from the Tehran Stock Exchange using various public APIs.
+`tseopt` is a Python library for fetching and processing option data from the Tehran Stock Exchange using various public APIs.

 ---
 ## Requirements